7Cedars/separated-powers/gitbook/README.md

 The governance flow is defined by the following restrictions:

 * Executing, proposing and voting can only be done in reference to a role restricted law.
-* Roles and laws can only be assigned and revoked through the execute function of the protocol itself.
+* Roles and laws can only be labelled, assigned and revoked through the execute function of the protocol itself.
 * All actions, may they be subject to a vote or not, are executed via Powers' execute function in reference to a law.

 {% content-ref url="for-developers/powers.sol.md" %}